input-output-hk/atala-prism/credentials-verification/docs/connector/README.md

 docker run -it --rm -e POSTGRES_DB=connector_db -p 5432:5432 postgres
 ```

 Now we can start the connector itself.
-We're going to need [mill](https://github.com/lihaoyi/mill) for that.
+We're going to need [sbt](https://www.scala-sbt.org) for that.
 ```
-mill connector.run
+sbt connector/run
 ```

 ## Simple issuer and student flow